The article featured this photograph of Santos:

 Ippei Watanabe, the world record holder in the 200 meter breaststroke:

-Aaron Piersol, who still holds the world record in the 200 meter backstroke:
+Aaron Piersol, the world record holder in the 200 meter backstroke:

 It's virtually impossible to swim the distances required to be a world class competitor and be left with a sharply defined, bulging, body builder-like physique.